Our Committee

 Ordinary Committee Member

 She endured a further shock when she hired a landscaper to work on a small section of her block at great expense.
-And it was then that she decided to go back to school to learn how to do it herself.
+It was then that she decided to return to study and learn how to do it herself.

 Liesha completed the Certificate III in Horticulture at Swinburne University in 2021.
-After completing this course she felt lost, so immediately enrolled in the Diploma of Horticulture.
-She is currently studying her final 2 subjects at Holmesglen Institute and will complete the Diploma in December 2024.
+After completing the Cert.
+III she felt lost, so immediately enrolled in the Diploma of Horticulture, starting at Swinburne in 2022, and completing at Holmesglen Institute in 2024.
+She is now studying the Diploma of Landscape Design at Holmesglen Institute, and works part time on a farm.

 I really liked the idea of the Encouraging Women in Horticulture Association (EWHA) as there wasn’t a lot geared towards supporting women.
 I enjoyed several events that EWHA had organised and was surprised by the amount of interesting places to visit.